Last updated on June 16th, 2022 at 05:23 pm

 With the country and the world doing business online, customers suddenly found that the world was indeed their oyster.
 Online shopping grew exponentially as people stayed home and found new websites and vendors to purchase from.

 All websites, including e-commerce sites, can easily be translated.
-Having language options on your website provides opportunities for new audiences and increased sales.
+Having language options on your website provides opportunities for new audiences and increases sales.
 Without moving or changing operations, businesses found they could reach new audiences all over the world – and within America itself.